shivvor2/Hebbian_Network/README.md

 Saw [this video](https://www.youtube.com/watch?v=piF6D6CQxUw) and decided to build one myself.

+We only use numpy for logic, no other ML libraries are used :D

 Generally, A hopfield network (as described) is made up of a "grid" of fully connected neurons, each neuron taking the state of other neurons as input and changes it's own state accordingly.

 To be more specific, given a hopfield network $G(V,E)$: